scylladb/scylladb/docs/getting-started/os-support.rst

 OS Support by Platform and Version
 ==================================

-The following matrix shows which Operating Systems, Platforms, and Containers / Instance Engines are supported with which versions of Scylla.
+The following matrix shows which Linux Distribution, Containers, and images are supported with which versions of ScyllaDB.

-Scylla requires a fix to the XFS append introduced in kernel 3.15 (back-ported to 3.10 in RHEL/CentOS).
-Scylla will not run with earlier kernel versions.
-Details in `Scylla issue 885 <https://github.com/scylladb/scylla/issues/885>`_.
+Where *Supported* in this scope means:

+- A binary installation package is available to `download <https://www.scylladb.com/download/>`_.
+- The download and install procedures are tested as part of ScyllaDB release process for each version.
+- An automated install is included from :doc:`ScyllaDB Web Installer for Linux tool </getting-started/install-scylla/scylla-web-installer.html>` (for latest versions)

+You can `build ScyllaDB from source <https://github.com/scylladb/scylladb#build-prerequisites>`_ on other x86_64 or aarch64 platforms, without any guarantees.

 .. note::

    Scylla Open Source supports x86_64 for all versions and aarch64 starting from Scylla 4.6 and nightly build.
 In particular, aarch64 support includes AWS EC2 Graviton.